 - Add flour, ginger, baking soda, cinnamon and beat until completely combined (mixture will be stiff).
 Cover and refrigerate at least 3 hours.

 - Make the truffles.
-Combine chocolate and creamer or cream in a microwave-safe container and microwave on low heat for 30-45 seconds.
-Remove from the microwave and stir until melted, putting back in the microwave for another 10-15 seconds if necessary.
+Combine chocolate and cream in a microwave-safe container and microwave on low heat for 30-45 seconds.
+Remove from the microwave and stir until melted, putting back in the microwave for another 10-15 seconds if necessary, repeat until smooth.

 - Add 1-2 tbsp icing sugar as necessary until the truffles are able to be rolled into balls.
 You don't want them too thick or thin — you want them to still be soft when cookies are room temperature but not so soft that they will leak out.

 - Roll chocolate into ½" truffles and cover in icing sugar.
-Freeze 1 hour.
+Freeze 1 hour or until firm.

 - Bake at 350 degrees F for 8-10 minutes, until set.
 Cool slightly, then do yourself a favour and eat one fresh out of the oven.